2001 NCAA Division I men's basketball championship game: Starting lineups

+Route to the game

 Game Summary

 The second-ranked team coming into the NCAA Tournament would leave giving both the school and coach Mike Krzyzewski their third national championship.
-Arizona cut Duke's lead to 39-37 early in the second half, but Mike Dunleavy Jr. – with his father, NBA coach Mike Dunleavy Sr. in the stands – connected on three consecutive three-pointers during an 11–2 Duke run.
-Dunleavy led the Duke Blue Devils with 21 points.
-The Arizona Wildcats would cut the gap to 3 four times, twice inside the four-minute TV timeout.
-However, Battier proved himself too much for the Wildcats to handle as he hit two critical shots to put the Blue Devils comfortably ahead.
-Williams, despite a poor shooting night, iced the game with a three-pointer from the top of the key with under 2 minutes to play to give Duke an 80-72 lead.
-The final score was Duke 82 - Arizona 72.
+Arizona cut Duke's lead to 39–37 early in the second half, but Mike Dunleavy Jr. – with his father, NBA coach Mike Dunleavy Sr., in the stands – connected on three consecutive three-pointers during an 11–2 Duke run on his way to a team-high 21 points.
+The Wildcats got back within 3 four times, including twice inside the four-minute TV timeout.
+However, Battier proved himself too much for the Wildcats to handle as he hit two critical shots to keep the Blue Devils comfortably ahead.
+Jay Williams, despite a poor shooting night, iced the game with a three-pointer from the top of the key off a Battier screen that gave give Duke an 80–72 lead with under 2 minutes to play.

+Following the season, Krzyzewski was also inducted into the Naismith Memorial Basketball Hall of Fame.
+Earlier in the season, the court at Cameron Indoor Stadium in Durham had been named Coach K Court after the Blue Devils' second game of the year, a victory over Villanova in the second round of the NIT Season Tip-Off (then the Preseason NIT) that was Krzyzewski's 500th victory as Duke head coach.